ErickTrujilloOsorio/ProyectoLIC/README.md

 # ProyectoLIC

-Sistema Web Para Cooperativas by Erick Trujillo, is marked with CC0 1.0
+Sistema Web Para Cooperativas by Erick Trujillo, Oscar Villalobos, is marked with CC0 1.0